 BCIB recognizes that project schedules can shift, and that payroll recovered from contractors is dependent on the project schedule and timing.
 When project schedule changes do occur, they are outside of BCIB's control and revenue targets are impacted because of lower-than-expected numbers of workers employed on jobsites.
 BCIB maintains focus on managing costs, monitoring performance against targets, and meeting annual financial metrics.
-New projects are added to the CBA as they are approved by government.
+Project construction schedules and trades requirements will continue to drive BCIB's operations and recruitment and BCIB scales its operations accordingly.

 Appendix A: Mandate Letter from the Minister Responsible